MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/billing.md

 - The instance with the highest edition of all instances installed on the same operating system determines the required license.
 - If two instances are installed with same edition but one instance is configured to use pay-as-you-go billing and the other is installed using a product key (for example, is pre-paid), the pay-as-you-go instance is ignored to minimize the customer cost.
 - If two instances are installed with pay-as-you-go billing but have different editions, the instance with the highest edition is billed.
-- If two instances are installed with pay-as-you-go billing and same editions, the first installed instance is billed.
+- If two instances are installed with pay-as-you-go billing and same editions, the first instance in alphabetical order is billed.

 Pay-as-you-go billing requires that the following conditions are met: